Legonzaur/blog/_posts/2023-07-04-tone-v2-technical-analysis-en.markdown

 Tone's second version allowed us to tackle some scaling problems.

 Because Tone saves each kill in the database, the server had to go through every kill at each client request.
-To resolve this, I opted to use a caching system that would prealably regroup data to reduce the temporal complexity linked to read all the data.
+To resolve this, I opted to use a caching system that would preliminarily regroup data to reduce the temporal complexity.

-The following diagram is an illustration of this process : the table on the left contains all kills entries, while the table on te right groups them by player and weapon.
+The following diagram is an illustration of this process : the table on the left contains all kills entries, while the table on the right groups them by player and weapon.
 ![Tone v2 diagram](/assets/images/tone-v2-caching.svg)

 Another caching layer is implemented inside the NodeJS process, allowing clients to fetch the player list in a flash.